asmagill/SimpleScheduler/README.md

 ~~~cpp
 #define _SimpleScheduler_Debug_
 ~~~
 If this macro is set in `SimpleScheduler.h`, then the SimpleScheduler methods will print an error message via the serial port whenever the SimpleTask pointer passed into them is NULL.
 Hopefully this never happens!
-Comment out this macro if you're not using the serial port or you're expecting specific output via the serial port and this extraneous output might break the receiving parser.
+Comment out this macro if you're not using the serial port or if you're expecting specific output via the serial port and this extraneous output might break or confuse the receiver.

 ###### Task Flags `SimpleTask->taskFlags`
 ~~~cpp